-Services at UF Health Psychiatric Hospital include inpatient treatment for:
+Services at the UF Health Psychiatric Hospital include inpatient treatment for:

-- Detox.
-Alcohol and drug detox services are available in a safe, 24-hour, medically supervised inpatient setting.
+- Withdrawal.
+Alcohol and drug withdrawal services are available in a safe, 24-hour, medically supervised inpatient setting.
 Our addiction medicine and psychiatry physicians work collaboratively with highly trained nursing staff to provide careful cessation from different types of substances.
 Detox is a type of treatment during which patients receive pharmacological interventions to prevent withdrawal symptoms after the abrupt cessation of a particular substance of abuse.

 - Dual diagnosis.
 Patients with co-occurring psychiatric and substance abuse disorders are dual-diagnosis patients.
 Our physicians have extensive experience with dual diagnosis.

 - Psychosis.
 The inpatient adult psychiatry units at UF Health Shands Hospital serve as reset units for patients with psychosis.
 Our treatment teams will reevaluate patients, update treatment plans and help reestablish proper medication regimens.

 - Bi-polar disorder.
 Bipolar disorder is a condition in which people go back and forth between periods of a very good or irritable mood and depression.
 The "mood swings" between mania and depression can be very quick.

 - Major depression.
 Depression may be described as feeling sad, blue, unhappy, miserable or down in the dumps.
 Most of us feel this way at one time or another for short periods.
 True clinical depression is a mood disorder in which feelings of sadness, loss, anger or frustration interfere with everyday life for weeks or longer.